dagu-org/dagu/ui/README.md

-# dagu Admin UI
+# dagu UI

 ## Development Instructions

 ### 1. Starting the Backend Server
-The Dagu Admin UI relies on a backend server that provides the necessary data for the UI to function properly.
+The Dagu UI relies on a backend server that provides the necessary data for the UI to function properly.
 To start the backend server, navigate to the project root directory and execute the following command:

 ```bash
 git clone git@github.com:yohamta/dagu.git